 - Do marketing campaigns attract qualified prospects?

-- Look out if product updates you made (new feature releases, major bug fixes, etc.) lead to the recurring revenue growth.
+- Look out if product updates you made (new feature releases, major bug fixes, etc.) lead to recurring revenue growth.

 As for final words, I’ll highlight that conducting cohort analysis is of paramount importance for keeping your SaaS business alive and lucrative.